A Supreme Court Fight Over Census Data Privacy And Redistricting Is Likely Coming

 The ruling is expected to be appealed directly to the U.S. Supreme Court, setting up the next major legal battle at the high court involving last year's national head count and adding another layer of uncertainty to when the redrawing of voting districts around the country using 2020 census data can begin.

-The timing had already been beset by the coronavirus pandemic and the Trump administration's interference with last year's census schedule, which led the Census Bureau to delay releasing the detailed demographic data in order to check the accuracy of the data.
+The timing had already been beset by the coronavirus pandemic and the Trump administration's interference with last year's census schedule, which led the Census Bureau to delay releasing the detailed demographic data to check the accuracy of it.

-The lower court's ruling — issued on Tuesday by U.S. District Judge R. Austin Huffaker Jr., District Judge Emily Marks, and 11th Circuit Judge Kevin Newsom — allows the bureau, at least for now, to stick with its plan to release 2020 census redistricting data by Aug.
+The lower court's ruling — issued Tuesday by U.S. District Judge R. Austin Huffaker Jr., U.S. District Judge Emily Marks and Judge Kevin Newsom of the 11th U.S. Circuit Court of Appeals — allows the bureau, at least for now, to stick with its plan to release 2020 census redistricting data by Aug.
 16.

 Census delays have forced state and local redistricting officials around the country to scramble to adjust their own schedules in preparation for upcoming elections this year and next.
 Some states, including California and New Jersey, began preparing last year by getting a court order or a ballot referendum to extend their deadlines in response to the bureau's April 2020 announcement that census data would be released later than originally planned.